dreamos82/Dreamos64/README.md

 ## Build
 ### Building the cross compiler

+These instructions needs to be completed only the first time (if you already have a x86_64 cross-compiler already configured you probably can skip them, but you need to update the Makefile with your cross-compiler prefix)
 To build the cross compiler you need the following packages:

 * build-essential (on debian derivatives)